dstackai/dstack/docs/index.md

 * Save artifacts and reuse them conveniently across workflows
 * Use interactive dev environments, such as notebooks or IDEs
 * Use any frameworks or experiment trackers.
 No code changes are required.
-* No Kubernetes or Docker is needed
+* No need for Kubernetes or custom Docker images

 ### Get started with dstack in 30 min